 ECU City will redefine higher education in Western Australia and allow Perth to establish its place as a global leader in the fusion of culture, creativity, business and technology.

-Business and Law students will be more physically connected with industry than ever before, and Creative Industries students will draw from their location, and give back equally.
+Business and Law students will be more physically connected with industry than ever before, and Creative Industries students will draw inspiration and energy from their location.

 From Oslo to Oxford, Bologna to Boston, a central university changes the fabric of cities.
 Streets are more vibrant and diverse.
 Retailers and restaurants are busier.
 There is a unique essence of new life that is tangible and energising.